Modifying searches by adding a via station

 Mix and match travel classes

 Tickets that include travel on more than one train are often bundled together so that you have the same class for the entire journey.
-This is usually fine, but there are some occasions where you may prefer to mix and match the travel class.
-For example, travel in Standard Class on the Eurostar for the first couple of hours of your trip, then switch to First Class for your onward journey.
+However, sometimes you might want to mix and match the travel class.
+For example, travel in Standard Class on Eurostar then switch to First Class for the next leg of your journey.
+To do this, click on the drop down box as illustrated below and choose the class of travel for each leg of your journey.

 Troubleshoot a failed search

 Sometimes searches fail when you enter a via station.
-This could be due to a numbers of reasons, so there are a few ways you can troubleshoot your search if it fails.
-We outline the basic steps below, but please see our dedicated Help article Troubleshooting a failed search for specific details.
+We outline the basic troubleshooting steps below, but read Troubleshooting a failed search for more details.

 - Choose 'Any Station': If you're going via a destination with more than one station, your trains may not arrive and depart from the same one.
 If you're any doubt, choose an 'Any Station' option if it's available.